-Do Elders decide who they want to Visit within the Field, or do the Apostles Decide?
+Do Elders Decide Who They Want to Visit Within the Field, or Do the Apostles Decide?

 Both can decide, depending upon the Holy Spirit's leading.
-Sometimes elders will believe the Lord instructs them to invite a specific gift in and they then issue an invitation to that specific person.
+Sometimes elders will believe the Lord instructs them to invite a specific gift in, and they then issue an invitation to that specific person.
 At other times, it is the apostles who decide what the local churches need.
 Often they will send someone that the church may not even know personally.
 Because of the relationships and trust within the apostles' sphere, the churches should be fairly confident to receive those that are sent to them.

-Scriptural examples of this ...
+Scriptural examples of this:

 Antioch: In Acts 11:22, Barnabas is sent to Antioch by the apostles in Jerusalem to encourage and strengthen the saints.
 Again, they were not invited by Antioch, but sent by Jerusalem's apostles.
-Judas and Silas are sent to Antioch to advise the church regarding some things (Acts 15:22; 27).
+Judas and Silas are sent to Antioch to advise the church regarding some things (Acts 15:22, 27).

-Crete: Paul was very briefly in Crete, but sends Titus (Titus 1:5) to deal with issues on the island within the various churches.
+Crete: Paul was very briefly in Crete, but sends Titus (Titus 1:5) to deal with issues on the island, within the various churches.
 Paul tells us that he will later send either Artemis or Tychicus (Titus 3:12) to help serve the churches there.

 Apostles will send in various gifts to the local churches depending on what the churches need at that time, to strengthen them and bring about health.
-As master builders, they are more than capable of knowing what the right gifts will be, for the right circumstances.
-From time to time apostles, and those working with them, will visit churches to, "see how they are doing" (Acts 15:36 - NIV), when the spirit leads them to, when they become aware of situations or crises, or when invited by the local church.
+Apostles who are graced as master builders in particular, will know what the right gifts will be, for the right circumstances.
+From time to time apostles, and those working with them, will visit churches to "see how they are doing" (Acts 15:36, NIV), when the Spirit leads them to, when they become aware of situations or crises, or when invited by the local church.